cayeborreo/spunky-potato/content/posts/201908/something-old-something-new.md

   - "cooking"
   - "movies"
   - "writing"
-description: "We hear this in weddings.
-I’m not having one, but I like how they rhyme."
+description: "If I nail this wedding rhyme as a non-bride, will it still bring me luck?"
-featuredImage: "2019/cinemalaya.jpg"
+featuredImage: "2019/something-old.jpg"
 ---

 <figure>
   <blockquote>
   I’m trying out a segment called <b>In Three’s</b>.
 I am a sucker for memorabilia, life snippets included.
-And there is something so naturally easy and comfortable about lists that nudges me to keep documenting things like this.
+And there is something so naturally easy and comfortable about lists that I find myself constantly making them.
   <br /><br />
-  Either way, here’s something to sum up my past two weeks.
+  That said, here’s something to sum up my past two weeks.
   </blockquote>
 </figure>